-- Regulatory framework for a regulated industry. - Legislation and regulation that significantly affect the entity's operations, including direct supervisory activities. - Taxation (corporate and other). - Government policies currently affecting the conduct of the entity's business, such as monetary, including foreign exchange controls, fiscal, financial incentives (for example, government aid programs), and tariffs or trade restrictions policies. - Environmental requirements affecting the industry and the entity's business. - A27.
-ISA 250 includes some specific requirements related to the legal and regulatory framework applicable to the entity and the industry or sector in which the entity operates.10
+- Relevant regulatory factors include the regulatory environment.
+The regulatory environment A26. encompasses, among other matters, the applicable financial reporting framework and the legal and political environment.
+Examples of matters the auditor may consider include: - Accounting principles and industry specific practices. - Regulatory framework for a regulated industry. - Legislation and regulation that significantly affect the entity's operations, including direct supervisory activities. - Taxation (corporate and other). - Government policies currently affecting the conduct of the entity's business, such as monetary, including foreign exchange controls, fiscal, financial incentives (for example, government aid programs), and tariffs or trade restrictions policies. - Environmental requirements affecting the industry and the entity's business. • - A27.
+ASA 250 includes some specific requirements related to the legal and regulatory framework applicable to the entity and the industry or sector in which the entity operates.1